AXA private equity raises $8 billion for bank asset buys

-LONDON (Reuters) - AXA Private Equity has raised a larger than expected $8 billion from investors, much of which it will use to take assets off the hands of banks cutting down their exposure in the face of growing pressure from regulators.
+LONDON (Reuters) - AXA Private Equity has raised a larger than expected $8 billion from investors, much of which it will use to take assets off the hands of banks cutting down their exposure in the face of rampant regulation.

-Banks, which urgently need to fortify their capital buffers, are in a rush to offload private equity assets they spent billions on in the heady days before the financial crisis, causing a flurry in so-called secondary sales.
+Banks, in dire need to fortify their capital buffers, are in a rush to offload private equity assets they spent billions on in the heady days before the financial crisis, causing a flurry in so-called secondary sales.

 “AXA Private Equity predicts a significant increase in activity in the secondary market over the next two years,” the investment arm of French insurance group Axa (AXAF.PA), said in a statement on Monday.